-At Bath, and at the Briftol Wells, there are able Phyficians, who will, I truft, direct their Patients in the proper Use of those Waters, if they are wise enough to apply to them, and prudently follow their Directions.
+At Bath, and at the Briftol Wells, there are able Phyficians; who will, I truft, direct their Patients in the proper Use of those Waters, if they are wise enough to apply to them, and prudently follow their Directions.

 But with refpect to the Ufe of Sea Water, and alfo the Chalybeate Waters, Mankind in general are their own Phyficians.
-Thofe who frequent the Bathing-Places, or the Chalybeate Spring of New Tunbridge Wells near Iflington -nineteen out of twenty of them are governed by their own Opinions, or by the Example of others they meet at fuch Places, who are as much miftaken as themfelves.
+Thofe who frequent the Bathing-Places, the Chalybeate Spring of Tunbridge in Kent, or that of the New Tunbridge Wells near Iflington-nineteen out of twenty of them are governed by their own Opinions, or by the Example of others they meet at fuch Places, who are as much miftaken as themfelves.